InjectiveLabs/docs/source/includes/_overview.md

 3. The transaction is then added to the mempool and becomes included in a block.
 More details on this process can be found [here](https://docs.cosmos.network/master/basics/tx-lifecycle.html).
 4. The handler for each respective message is run.
 During handler execution, order cancel and liquidation messages are processed immediately, whereas order creation messages are added to a queue.
 5. At the end of the block, the batch auction process for order matching begins.
-   1. First, the queued market orders are executed against the resting orderbook (which does NOT include the new orders from the current block) and are cleared at a uniform clearing price.
+   First, the queued market orders are executed against the resting orderbook (which does NOT include the new orders from the current block) and are cleared at a uniform clearing price.
-   2. Then the queued limit orders are matched against each other and the resting orderbook to result in an uncrossed orderbook.
+   Second, the queued limit orders are matched against each other and the resting orderbook to result in an uncrossed orderbook.
 Limit orders created in that block are cleared at a uniform clearing price while resting limit orders created in previous blocks are cleared at an equal or better price than their limit order price.
 6. The funds are settled accordingly, with positions being created for derivative trades and assets being swapped for spot trades.
 7. Events containing the trade and settlement information are emitted by the Chain.
 8. The Injective Exchange API backend indexes the events and pushes updates to all subscribed traders.